Overclocking: Cooling

 High-quality heat sinks are often made of copper.

 While stock cooling systems are commonly designed for heat produced during non-overclocked use, they may not be adequate for overclocked parts.
 These may include the use of additional and more powerful fans, larger and more efficient heat sinks, heat pipes, or the use of water cooling.

 Heat sinks

 Heat sinks are passive heat exchangers designed to take away excessive heat generated by the device it is in physical contact with.
-They are commonly made with copper or aluminum, with copper having higher thermal conductivity, and aluminum being less effcient but also cheaper.
+They are commonly made with copper or aluminum, with copper having higher thermal conductivity, and aluminum being less efficient but also cheaper.
 Heat pipes can be used to improve conductivity.
 Many heatsinks combine two or more materials to achieve a balance between performance and cost.